 In conclusion, it was demonstrated that it is fundamentally feasible to directly modulate a semiconductor laser at frequencies beyond 10 GHz with the laser operating at room temperature.
 This work, together with the experimental work described in Chaps.
 2 and 5, completes the verification of the modulation bandwidth dependence on three fundamental laser parameters as given in (2.1).
-It is noting that, while the laser described in this chapter is a GaAs laser, which is:
+It is worth noting that while the laser described in this chapter is a GaAs laser, it is: